-First Round
+First Round.
 The idea is that the participants will round their debts or credits so that the different amounts become indistinguishable.
-For this, the participants perform transactions to adjust their balance to either 0, B or a negative multiple of B. The first participant randomly selects an initial value between 1 and $B \in$, and sends it to the second participant.
-This transaction is realized via any private payment channel between the two participants (physical payment, bank transfer, cryptocurrency payment, ..., as long as no other participant learns the transferred amount).
-Then the second participant adds his balance to the received amount modulo B, and forwards the money (up to B, or such that its credit becomes a multiple of B) to the next participant, and so on.
+For this, the participants perform transactions to adjust their balance to either 0, B or a negative multiple of B. The first participant randomly selects an initial value between 1 and $B \ c$, and sends it to the second participant.
+This transaction is realized via any private payment channel between the two participants.
+It can be a physical payment, a bank transfer, a cryptocurrency payment, ..., as long as no other participant learns the transferred amount.
+Then the second participant adds his balance to the received amount modulo B, and forwards the money1 to the next participant, and so on.
 The last participant also adds his balance and sends the resulting amount to the first participant.
 In the end, all participants obtain a balance of a multiple of B, and the random amount chosen by the first participant has hidden the exact amounts.
 The details are described in Protocol 2.